Norman Kings

 - now in Fitzwilliam Museum), and Hereford, Ailred (now in British Museum), both found together

-in spoil from Thames Exchange; Norwich(?),Thot, found in Norfolk (now in Fitzwilliam Museum); and York, Othbeorn, found near Newbury.
+found in Norfolk (now in Fitzwilliam Museum); and York, Othbeorn, found near Newbury.
 Other mints and moneyers discovered

 since include examples of Oxford, Ægelnoth; Wallingford, Osulf; and Wilton, Ailward (all